 - “Added a new section on self-assessment.
 Added Section 4.0 Self-Assessing Cybersecurity Risk with the Framework to explain how the Framework can be used by organizations to understand and assess their cybersecurity risk, including the use of measurements.”

 Impact – NuHarbor Security has always recommended self-assessment to address organizational risk and compliance.
-A common challenge that keeps many organizations from getting started with self-assessments is a lack of internal resources.
+A common challenge that keeps many organizations from getting started with self-assessments is a lack of existing internal resources.
 The updated version of the CSF contains an addition of more explicit self-assessment guidance that should enable even more organizations to begin effectively leveraging the framework.